Setting Up Your Own Small Business: Things To Consider

 Where Will You Sell?

 Will you be a local business selling from a shop or stall?
-If so, make sure you factor in the cost for premises.
+If so, make sure you factor in the cost of the premises.
 If you will be selling online, do you have room to store stock at home or will you need to rent an office and warehouse space?
+If you want a warehouse, then do you have the budget for essential safety equipment, like mobile platforms?
 If you want to sell across a broader area, selling online is the best option.
 You could set up an e-commerce shop, or sell through an online marketplace like Amazon or eBay.
 There will be fees for this, but it will get your products to a wider range of people.

 Will You Employ Any Staff?

 The decision to take on another staff member shouldn’t be taken lightly.
-As an employer, there are strict rules to follow to ensure the safety, correct treatment and wages of your staff.
-Many small businesses can be run individually if you’re prepared to put the work in, although as you begin to grow employing others can be a natural step .
-Make sure you do the research and look into the process carefully before you go ahead to make sure you’re following all the rules.
+As an employer, there are strict rules to follow to ensure the safety, correct treatment, and wages of your staff.
+Make sure you do the research and look into the process carefully before you go ahead to make sure you’re following all the rules and hiring someone that will benefit your business.
+It may be worth considering a skills audit template to analyze your personal skills and see what gaps you have in your knowledge since this can be hard to do objectively.
+This way, you can see what an employee could bring to your business.
+Many small businesses can be run individually if you’re prepared to put the work in, although as you begin to grow employing others will be a natural step.

 Utilize Social Media